There are many things to consider as a commercial driver in California.

 A commercial driver’s license (CDL) holder is held to a higher standard

-and their CDL is in danger every time they hit the road, with fines, probation,
+and their CDL is in danger every time they hit the road, with fines, points,

 California driving laws are tough.
 When you are found guilty of breaking

 these laws, it will result in fines, license suspension, and even jail

 time.
 Your CDL is critical because once it is lost or suspended you lose

 the ability to work and support yourself and your family.
 The best way